 Lydia C. Richardson, Psy.D.

-Dr. Richardson is a licensed clinical psychologist who has provided services to adults, couples, and families in a variety of settings since 2004.
-Dr. Richardson is fluent in Spanish and Danish; her multicultural background enables her to bring cultural sensitivity and competence to all aspects of her work.
-Her business experience in banking and finance give her a unique perspective and ability to problem-solve effectively and work efficiently to help clients achieve their goals.
-She earned her B.A. from New York University (Economics/Politics) and worked in business and finance for several years before returning to school to study psychology.
-She earned her M.A. in industrial/organizational psychology and her doctorate in clinical psychology (both from Roosevelt University).
-Dr. Richardson completed Divorce Mediation training at Northwestern University in Chicago.
-She has worked extensively with the families of children with developmental disorders, in foster care, and in juvenile detention.
-She is also trained in neuropsychological assessment of adults and children and has consulted to companies seeking executive coaching and team-building.
+I am a licensed clinical psychologist, Certified Divorce Mediator, Collaborative Law Coach, and Child Specialist who has provided services to adults, couples, and families in a variety of settings since 2004.
+I am fluent in Spanish and Danish; my multicultural background enables me to bring cultural sensitivity and competence to all aspects of my work and I am committed to fostering diversity and inclusion in all aspects of life.
+My business experience in banking and finance gives me a unique perspective and ability to problem-solve effectively and work efficiently to help clients achieve their goals.
+I earned my B.A. from New York University (Economics/Politics) and worked in business and finance for several years before returning to school to study psychology.
+I earned my M.A. in industrial/organizational psychology and my doctorate in clinical psychology (both from Roosevelt University).
+I have worked extensively with the families of children with developmental disorders, in foster care, and with adolescents in juvenile detention.
+I am also trained in neuropsychological assessment of adults and children and have consulted to companies seeking executive coaching and team-building.